IceLuna/Eagle/docs/source/latest_release.rst

 To build a navigation mesh, use :ref:`Navigation Mesh Component <nav_mesh_component>`.

-All colliders (expect for mesh collider) can be markes as `Obstacles` that'll affect Nav Mesh.
+All colliders (except for mesh colliders) can be marked as `Obstacles` that'll affect Nav Mesh.
 Obstacles can be spawned & deleted at runtime and navigational mesh will dynamically update itself.

 Also all colliders affect nav mesh during the build.
 If you don't want a collider to affect it during the build, disable ``Affects NavMesh`` in its component.